yoshisuga/MAME4iOS/README.md

 * if you want to use the latest pre-build `libmame` (recomended)
     - edit `xcode/MAME4iOS/MAME4iOS.xcconfig` to select the `libmame` library.
     - build and run in Xcode.
+    - **NOTE** there are only pre-built libraries for a device, not for the Simulator.

 * if you want to build `MAME`
     - clone [this fork](https://github.com/ToddLa/mame) of `MAME`